 Council facilities reopened for public use

-In line with the Government's announcement on Sunday 10 May, the following facilities are open:
+In line with the Government's safety guidelines, the following council owned facilities are open to the public:

-- Public tennis courts (Woking Park courts require membership and pre-booking)
+- Tennis courts (Woking Park courts require membership and pre-booking)

 - Multi-Use Games Areas (MUGAs)